 Generally, making a cost-effectiveness estimate of climate change involves attempting to predict the future in a way that may not be reasonable and is prone to high uncertainty and error.
 For a few examples:

-- estimating the success of political coordination and international action is very difficult because we don’t know how countries end up influenced to cut back on CO2.
+- Estimating the success of political coordination and international action is very difficult because we don’t know how countries end up influenced to cut back on CO2.

-- estimating success at deforestation tends to ignore market pressures, such as a reduced supply of logging increasing the price for wood, and that in turn leading to a higher demand for logging.
+- Estimating success at deforestation tends to ignore market pressures, such as a reduced supply of logging increasing the price for wood, and that in turn leading to a higher demand for logging.

-- There are a large variety of non-profits working on climate change.
+- There is a large variety of non-profits working on climate change.
 A few of them even intentionally coordinate, share funds, and collaborate together, thus making it difficult to tell who was more impactful.
 And even among organizations that don’t collaborate, merely working on the same goal means it will be difficult to disentangle what each organization has done.